Hohokam: History

 Hohokam chronological sequence (HCS) is an archaeological construct that divides Hohokam history into phases of significant cultural changes.
-It uses two main methods of expression- Gladwinian and Cultural Horizon.
+It uses two main methods of expression: Gladwinian and Cultural Horizon.
 The latter is an adaptation of the chronological scheme used in Mesoamerica applied to avoid the interpretive bias inherent in the Gladwinian scheme (i.e. Pioneer, Colonial, Sedentary periods).

 The HCS and the methods to establish its calendrical reference are applied only to the Hohokam Core Area, which is the Gila-Salt River basin associated with Phoenix, Arizona, not to regions outside that area, called Hohokam Peripheries.
 Within these regions, the basic period designations are retained; however, local phases are often used to note significant differences, and, to some extent, represents communities influenced by their Ancestral Puebloan and Mogollon neighbors.

-Pioneer/Formative period (AD 1–750)
+Pioneer/Formative period (1–750 CE)

 As farmers of corn and beans, early Hohokam founded a series of small villages along the middle Gila River.
 The communities were located near arable land, and dry farming was common early in this period.
 Water wells, usually less than 10 ft deep, were dug for domestic water supplies.
 Early Hohokam homes were built of branches that were bent, covered with twigs or reeds and heavily applied mud, and other available materials.

-Crop, agricultural skill, and cultural refinements increased between AD 300 and 500 as the Hohokam acquired a new group of cultivated plants, presumably from trade with peoples in the area of modern Mexico.
+Crop, agricultural skill, and cultural refinements increased between 300 and 500 CE as the Hohokam acquired a new group of cultivated plants, presumably from trade with peoples in the area of modern Mexico.
 These acquisitions included cotton, tepary bean, sieva and jack beans, cushaw and warty squash, and southwestern pigweed.
 Agave species had been gathered for food and fiber for thousands of years by southwestern peoples, and around 600, the Hohokam began cultivating agave, particularly Agave murpheyi ("Hohokam agave"), on large areas of rocky, dry ground.
 Agave became a major food source for the Hohokam to augment the food grown in irrigated areas.
 Engineering improved access to river water and the inhabitants excavated canals for irrigation.
 Evidence of trade networks include turquoise, shells from the Gulf of California, and parrot bones from central Mexico.
 Seeds and grains were prepared on stone manos and metates.
-Ceramics appeared shortly before AD 300, with pots of unembellished brown used for storage and cooking, and as containers for cremated remains.
+Ceramics appeared shortly before 300 CE, with pots of unembellished brown used for storage and cooking, and as containers for cremated remains.
 Materials produced for ritual use included fired clay human and animal figures and incense burners.